 The department admits for all semesters.
-Students may pursue degrees full or part time.
-Applicants with baccalaureate degrees in engineering are expected to have undergraduate grade-point average of 3.0 or higher on a 4.0 scale for regular admission to a master's program.
-An undergraduate grade-point average of 3.3 or higher is expected for applicants with baccalaureate degrees in other fields.
+Students may pursue degrees full-time or part-time.
+An ABET-accredited baccalaureate degree in engineering is required for admission to the M.S. degree programs in civil engineering, environmental & water resources engineering, and architectural engineering; a baccalaureate degree in a closely related field is required for admission to the M.S. program in environmental & water resources science.
+Applicants are expected to have undergraduate gradepoint average of 3.0 or higher on a 4.0 scale for admission to a master's program.